nv1t/blog/content/posts/2025-03-26-treadmill-telemetry.md

 ## Live Metrics

-To access the treadmill’s live workout metrics — like speed, distance, and elapsed time — I needed to **subscribe to a specific GATT characteristic** that supports notifications.
+To access the treadmill’s live workout metrics, like speed, distance, and elapsed time, I needed to **subscribe to a specific GATT characteristic** that supports notifications.
 In this case, the characteristic with UUID `0x2ACD` (defined by the FTMS spec as "Treadmill Data") is responsible for streaming real-time performance data.
 By enabling notifications on this characteristic, the treadmill automatically pushes updates to my script whenever new data is available, eliminating the need for constant polling.

 ```python
 await client.start_notify("00002acd-0000-1000-8000-00805f9b34fb", notification_handler)